OTRF/Microsoft-Sentinel2Go/README.md

 <img src="resources/images/logo.png" alt="Azure Sentinel To-Go!" width="650"/>

 Azure Sentinel2Go is an open source project developed to expedite the deployment of an Azure Sentinel lab along with other Azure resources and a data ingestion pipeline to consume pre-recorded datasets for research purposes.
-It also comes with the option to ingest pre-recorded datasets from the [Mordor project](https://mordordatasets.com/) right at deployment time.
+It also comes with the option to ingest pre-recorded datasets from the [Security Datasets](https://securitydatasets.com/) right at deployment time.

-# Getting Started
+## Getting Started

 There are a few things that you can do with this project.
 This project is intended for research purposes, so I highly recommend to create a new resource group in your subscription to not interfere with any other system in the same resource group.
 Take a look at the different scenarios that you can deploy in the section below.

-# Grocery List - Deployment Options
+## Grocery List - Deployment Options

 A few deployments available through Azure Sentinel To-go!